 Hypoxic-Ischemic Encephalopathy (HIE) in the PACU

 Hypoxic-ischemic encephalopathy (HIE) is a type of brain damage that results from the deprivation of oxygen to the brain.
 One way this can occur in the PACU is by the staff failing to monitor a patient’s breathing patterns following the administration of narcotic pain medication.
 Opiates administered for pain relief such as Fentanyl or Demerol, are known to cause respiratory depression.
 Failure to monitor a patient’s vital signs while under the influence of such a powerful opiate drug can result in the patient ceasing to breathe and/or breathing properly.
 Oxygen deprivation that results from this can lead to serious permanent brain damage.

 Another way hypoxic-ischemic encephalopathy (HIE) may occur in a patient while in a Post-Anesthesia Care Unit, is by way of respiratory collapse.
 This can be the result of a lung collapse or throat collapse.
 Throat collapse can occur in patients (particularly obese) patients who are unconscious and left lying on their backs unmonitored.
-This may be even more likely in patients who requires a tracheotomy.
+This may be even more likely in patients who require a tracheotomy.
 Regardless of the patient’s condition, proper monitoring of the vital signs should catch and allow doctors and nurses to prevent oxygen deprivation before it results in permanent irreversible brain injury.

 Call for a Free Consultation